Bunny-03/Discord-Ticket-Bot/README.md

 transcript | Trascripts a specified ticket.

 ## 🙋‍♂️ Contributing
-If you would like t contribute, please fork this repository and submit a pull request!
-You can also join the [Discord server](https://discord.gg/jMpw3jw) or contact me directly on discord at `zhon12345#8585`.
+If you would like to contribute, please fork this repository and submit a pull request!  or contact me directly on discord at `INCASX丶Bunny#6229`.
 Anyone is welcome to suggest new features and improve code quality!

-## 📄 License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/zhon12345/Tavern_Keeper/blob/master/LICENSE) file for details.